Selected Case Studies

 Predictable spend forecasting

-IoT spend stayed opaque until invoices landed.
-Then finance, ops, and programme leads chased the same spike.
-I tightened forecasting, caps, and alerts so cost was visible earlier, and paired the UI with docs that matched how teams wired guardrails into production.
+See IoT spend before the invoice closes.
+Cost on Vodafone's IoT platform stayed opaque until billing landed; then finance, ops, and programme owners chased the same spike together.
+I tightened forecasting, caps, and alerts for earlier signal, and paired the UI with docs that matched how teams wired guardrails into production.

 The Opportunity

-Spend swung for real reasons; teams only saw it after close
+Spend moved for operational reasons; visibility landed after close

-On Vodafone’s IoT platform, spikes came from rollouts, misconfigured devices, roaming, firmware shifts, and fleet usage, not one-off bugs.
-After billing closed you could see what happened; you still could not reliably forecast the bill, set guardrails, or catch drift in time to act.
+On Vodafone's IoT platform, spikes came from rollouts, misconfigured devices, roaming, firmware shifts, and fleet usage, not one-off bugs.
+After billing closed you could explain what happened; you still could not reliably forecast the bill, set guardrails early, or catch drift in time to act.
 That gap hurt in three ways:

 • Bill shock eroded trust, and finance slowed expansion sign-offs.